haochenuw/haochenuw.github.io/_pages/about.md

 include fully homomorphic encryption (FHE) and secure multiparty computation (MPC).
 I work on both the theoretical and applied aspects.

 Prior to joining MSR, I obtained a Ph.D. in mathematics at University of Washington, with concentration on computational number theory.
-My advisor was [William Stein] (https://wstein.org/).
+My advisor was [William Stein](https://wstein.org/).

 For more info
 ------